rclone/rclone/docs/content/crypt.md

 Note that rclone does not encrypt

-  * file length - this can be calcuated within 16 bytes
+  * file length - this can be calculated within 16 bytes
   * modification time - used for syncing

 ## Specifying the remote ##